|Also Known As|

 The work schedule for a medical lab assistant may be full or part time, and seasonal or year-round work.
 They might work regular hours, for example 8 a.m. to 5 p.m. from Monday to Friday, shift work, or on-call hours.

-Canadian employers want to hire someone with a diploma from a CMA-accredited medical laboratory assistant program (or equivalent as determined by employer).
-The CMA or Canadian Medical Association has a list of professional bodies and accredited, registered educational programs for medical lab assistants.
+Canadian employers want to hire someone with a diploma from a AC-accredited medical laboratory assistant program (or equivalent as determined by employer).
+The AC or Accreditation Canada has a list of professional bodies and accredited, registered educational programs for medical lab assistants.

 Although certification is not required for medical laboratory assistants, some employers give preference to job candidates who have been certified by the Canadian Society for Medical Laboratory Science (CSMLS).
 See www.csmls.org for more information about how to become certified.